cmrakovcic/score-bat/README.md

 # Contributor's

     This project was created at https://github.com/cmrakovcic/score-bat.
-The ScoreBat CLI is intended to be a fun way to view soccer videos/highlights.
+The ScoreBat CLI is intended to be a fun way to view soccer videos and highlights.
 Pull requests and bug reports on this project are encouraged.

 ## License